 More environmentally-friendly options

 “One of the positive side effects of the drop in the Australian dollar against the US dollar, is the closing cost gap of importing from Chinese vs European manufacturers.
-A large percentage of European manufacturers are EU Ecolabel certified, meaning their products are manufactured in environmentally sustainable ways using more recycled materials, on-site treated recycled water and contribute to the conservation of the environment in their area.
+A large percentage of European manufacturers are EU Ecolabel certified, meaning their products are manufactured in environmentally sustainable ways using more recycled materials.
+On-site treated recycled water also contributes to the conservation of the environment in their area.

 “We see this becoming an increasingly important factor of the tile selection process — no longer just about price and design.”